sharadregoti/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-self-managed/deployment-lifecycle/deployment-to-production/key-value-storage/vault.md

 ### How key-value data is stored in Vault

 In traditional systems secrets are typically stored individually, each with their own unique key.
 Vault, however, allows for a more flexible approach where multiple *keys* can be grouped together and stored under a single *secret*.
-This grouping allows for better organisation and management of related secrets, making it easier to retrieve and manage them collectively.
+This grouping allows for better organization and management of related secrets, making it easier to retrieve and manage them collectively.

 When retrieving data from Vault, you use the dot notation (`secret.key`) to access the *value* from a specific *key* within a *secret*.